 Consider Other Forms of Omega-3s

-For people who are vegan or disgusted by fish there’s plenty other options that can easily be incorporated in your morning smoothie or juice!
+For people who are vegan or disgusted by diets containing tuna, there are other options that can easily be incorporated in your morning smoothie or juice!

 Some of these omega-3-rich foods for back pain can include:

 - Chia seeds

 - Mixed greens